rexposadas/rexposadas/README.md

 ```

-Credit where credit is due, this idea come from [@BretFisher's](https://github.com/BretFisher) README.
+Credit where credit is due, this idea came from [@BretFisher's](https://github.com/BretFisher) README.